ptrbortolotti/SONATA/README.md

 <img src="docs/3dtopo.png" width="500">

-<center>Fig. 2: Parameterized 3D surface of the UH-60A rotor blade created with twist, planform, airfoil and axis information from Davis [...] </center>
+Fig. 2: Parameterized 3D surface of the UH-60A rotor blade created with twist, planform, airfoil and axis information from Davis [...]

+#### Topology Generation

 The process behind the composite topology generation is derived from the manufacturing process, where the layers are placed on top of each other in negative molds in a consecutive manner to avoid complex constraints in the optimization and to keep the solution within proper bounds.
 Each layer has an assigned material with start and end coordinates, a thickness and fiber orientation (see table \ref{tab:layup}).
 Every parameter or groups of them can serve as design variable in the later optimization.
 After the layup process on top of the outer boundary curve is completed, webs are introduced and subsequently new closed curved geometries are generated where the layup procedure is repeated.
 Cavities can be filled with core materials and additional trim masses can be inserted.
 At first the outer boundary curve, represented as counterclockwise sets of consecutive B-splines, is defined in curve coordinates **s** between zero and one.
 The origin is typically located at the trailing edge (TE).
 The curve coordinate system propagates through the layers with an interval tree structure.
 It allows to efficiently find the intervals/layers that overlap and locate the corresponding coordinate for each layer.